rust-lang/rust/src/doc/rustc-dev-guide/src/tests/compiletest.md

 `prefer-dynamic` which is not compatible with proc-macros.
 The `#![crate_type]` attribute is needed to specify the correct crate-type.

-Then in your test, you can build with with `aux-build`:
+Then in your test, you can build with `aux-build`:

 ```rust,ignore
 // aux-build: my-proc-macro.rs